It's far from glamorous, but an eclectic group of people call Slab City home.

 If you’d like to visit Slab City, there are a number of residents who offer lodging for rent at relatively low prices.
 But prepare yourself for a bit of a trek, as the community sits 200 miles east of Los Angeles.

-Next, check out these seven creepy ghost towns from around the world.
+After learning about Slab City, check out these seven creepy ghost towns from around the world.
 Then, learn about California City – California’s biggest, emptiest town.